allenai/allennlp-guide/chapters/part2/common-architectures.md

 <codeblock source="part2/common-architectures/seq2seq"></codeblock>

+It's common these days to use *pretrained* contextualizers as your base model input.
+Because this is typically done as a replacement for an initial embedding layer, AllenNLP implements these pretrained contextualizers as `TextFieldEmbedders`, discussed in [the next chapter](/representing-text-as-features), instead of `Seq2SeqEncoders`.

 ## Why not just use torch.nn.LSTM (or similar) directly?

 If this does what you want, go for it, there's nothing wrong with using LSTM modules directly in your model.
-The reasons you might want to use a `Seq2SeqEncoder` instead are two-fold: first, it encourages you to think at a higher level about what basic operations your model is doing (am I contextualizing, summarizing, or both?).
-Second, it allows you to do controlled experiments easier, if you think you might one day want to try a different contextualizer in your model.
+The reasons you might want to use a `Seq2SeqEncoder` instead are three-fold: first, it encourages you to think at a higher level about what basic operations your model is doing (am I contextualizing, summarizing, or both?).
+Second, using [dependency injection](/using-config-files#1) allows you to do controlled experiments easier, if you think you might one day want to try a different contextualizer in your model.
 Using an abstraction that encapsulates the options you want to experiment with is a powerful way to get very easy, controlled experiments.
+Lastly, having a collection of models available that are written using higher-level abstractions lets component designers easily test their developments on a wide range of models.
+Have a new idea for a way to contextualize sequences?
+Just implement it as a `Seq2SeqEncoder` and apply it to any model implemented using this abstraction.

 Note also that we've now seen two different abstractions for RNNs—RNN for summarizing (`Seq2VecEncoder`) and RNN for contextualizing (`Seq2SeqEncoder`).
-Although they are implemented in a very similar way (they both use PyTorch's RNN implementations), they are conceptually different, since the class of possible replacements for the former (e.g., CNN) is different from the that for the latter (e.g., Transformer encoder).
-This is one example of how AllenNLP designs abstractions—they abstract *what* is done to *what*, instead of *how* it's done.
+Although they are implemented in a very similar way (they both use PyTorch's RNN implementations internally), they are conceptually different, since the class of possible replacements for the former (e.g., CNN) is different from the possible replacements for the latter (e.g., Transformer encoder).
+This is one example of how AllenNLP designs abstractions—we combine modules based on their input/output spec, instead of how the underlying computation is performed.

-Some pre-trained contextualizers (including BERT) are implemented as `TokenEmbedders` instead of `Seq2SeqEncoders`.
-We'll cover these [in the next chapter](representing-text-as-features).

 </exercise>